Thursdays 20 Oct. – 1 Dec. 6 - 7pm

-Join us for a unique lecture series with artist Andy Parsons to explore civilisation's most enduring art-form.
-Parsons will look at how the role of portraiture has changed throughout the ages, from the earliest known representations of the self to the way in which contemporary artists deal with identity.
+Join us for a fascinating lecture series with artist and educator Andy Parsons, that explores civilisation's most enduring art-form.
+We will look at how the role of portraiture has changed throughout the ages, from the earliest known representations of the self, to the way in which contemporary artists deal with identity.

 Thurs.
 20 Oct.
 6 - 7pm

 The end of portraits: The end of portraiture has been forecast many times since the advent of photography in the 19th Century, have reports of its demise been exaggerated?

 Thurs.
 27 Oct.
 6 - 7pm